-For new commercial structures, and for the expansion of existing commercial structures, $200.00 for the first $1,000.00 of fair market value or part thereof, and $3.00 for each additional $1,000.00 of fair market value.
+For new commercial structures, and for the expansion of existing commercial structures, $200 for the first $1,000 of fair market value or part thereof, and $3 for each additional $1,000 of fair market value.

-If a building permit is obtained after construction has been started or after a structure has been placed upon a lot, the fee shall be as set forth in the preceding subsections PLUS an additional $300.00.
+If a building permit is obtained after construction has been started, or after a structure has been placed upon a lot, the fee shall be as set forth in the preceding subsections PLUS an additional $300.

-The fees for plumbing permits shall be those as set by the appropriate State of Maine Department except that the minimum fee for an internal plumbing permit shall be $30.00.
+The fees for plumbing permits shall be those as set by the appropriate State of Maine Department except that the minimum fee for an internal plumbing permit shall be $40.